 The combination of a script font with a more modern font helps makes for an interesting and unexpected design.
 Simple tricks like mixing and matching styles (as long as they’re complementary) can go a long way in your presentation design.

 Presenting information in a creative and visually-stimulating way can help get students excited about a topic.
 This presentation template uses image frames to seamlessly incorporate different pictures of foods into each slide design:

 We have a tutorial for using image frames in your design, which you can access here.

 4. Educational charts to make data accessible

-Simple charts are another great visual aid for learning.
+Simple charts are another great visual aid for an online learning platform.
 They can make data more approachable, and can also help reveal the stories behind data.

 Look for opportunities to present information visually in your presentations, handouts, and reports, and find a chart that fits that type of information.
 For example, a classic pyramid chart is effective for visualizing a topic in different levels: